 GDPR requires organisations to:

-In December 2017, the UK High Court found UK supermarket chain Morrisons, vicariously liable for a data breach which gave rise to a class action (known also as a ‘group action’ under the UK Data Protection Act 2018) from over 5,000 of the supermarket’s current and former employees.
+In December 2017, the UK High Court found UK supermarket chain Morrisons, vicariously liable for a data breach which gave rise to a class action (known also as a ‘group action’ under the UK The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation.) from over 5,000 of the supermarket’s current and former employees.
 The case concerned a disgruntled former employee and the leaking of payroll data on c.100k employees.
-It demonstrated the extent of responsibility being placed on Data Controllers to safeguard personal data, and the importance of ingraining and evidencing data protection into all departments, functions and systems.
+It demonstrated the extent of responsibility being placed on Data Controllers to safeguard Information which relates to an identified or identifiable natural person., and the importance of ingraining and evidencing data protection into all departments, functions and systems.

-As a Data Controller, the problem isn’t necessarily what you do with personal data.
+As a An entity (such as an organisation) which determines the purposes and means of the processing of personal data., the problem isn’t necessarily what you do with personal data.
 It comes down to what you failed to do, or what can be deemed as having been neglected.
 Whilst it may be impossible to control the actions of others and completely prevent breaches from occurring, steps must be taken.
 You must be able to demonstrate diligence in the protection of personal data.
 It’s vitally important that all the data protection ‘principles’ within Article 5 of the GDPR are reflected and documented within your operations.

 Data Controllers should implement technical and organisational measures that provide security which is appropriate to the level of risk posed by the processing of personal data.
 The security measures should be reflective of the nature, sensitivity and value of the data held, together with the likelihood and impact of it being compromised.

-It is vitally important that Data Controllers have contracts (Data Processing Agreements) with 3rd party Data Processors that process their personal data.
+It is vitally important that Data Controllers have contracts (Data Processing Agreements) with 3rd party Data Processors that A series of actions or steps taken in order to achieve a particular end. their personal data.
 The Agreements must require Processors to implement equally appropriate, effective and proportionate measures to protect the data.
 This is because the Data Controller remains fully responsible for personal data processed on its behalf.

 Once appropriate measures are introduced, it is advisable to create schedules to review and monitor the continued suitability of the measures.
 Penetration tests, reviews of access rights and activity logs are all examples of ways to ensure ongoing security.